 If you want to read and write in Italian, one of the first things you should learn is the Italian alphabet, which has 21 letters.
 You know them all from the English alphabet but they are pronounced differently, so take a moment to learn the Italian alphabet.

 Andare – to go – is one of the most common irregular Italian verbs.
 It’s used just like its English equivalent.

-	Dare – to go – is one of the most common Italian verbs.
+Dare – to give – is one of the most common Italian verbs.
 It’s used just like its English equivalent.